 Delta detection is the cornerstone of any efficient incremental load process.
 By identifying only the changes since the last load, you dramatically reduce the volume of data transferred and processed.

 Delta detection can be done either by comparing entire records or via a timestamp column.
-Delta detection on last update date / timestamp is the most efficient performance-wise, but very often it is not be supported by the upstream systems — especially if the information is collected from many sources and the timestamps from many systems should be combined into one — which works until we get a system not supporting last updated time at all.
+Delta detection based on the last update date/timestamp is the most efficient performance-wise, but very often it is not supported by upstream systems — especially if the information is collected from many sources and the timestamps from many systems must be combined into one.
+This works until we get a system that does not support the last updated time at all.

 Each method has its pros and cons, and the choice often depends on the specific requirements of the integration and the capabilities of the source and target systems.